 Go to //internationaloliveawardsaustralia.com.au and complete your online entry by clicking on the EVOO, Flavoured Oils and Table Olives links at the top of the home page.
 Fill in your entry details and Add to Cart.
 You can add as many entries in this category as needed.
 When finished, click View Cart and your entries will be detailed.
 To enter another category (Flavoured Oils, Table Olives, EVOO) click on the ‘To enter more entries click here’ link at the bottom of the page.

 - Once you have completed your entries, they will all be in your Cart.
 When finished, click the Proceed to checkout box.
 You then need to fill in your contact and company billing details.
 When you first register with the online entries, you will be emailed a username and password to use to view your entries and make further entries.
-If you entered the 2018 competition, your username and password will be the same.
+If you entered the 2018 or 2019 competition, your username and password will be the same.

 - Then click on Place Order to make the payment by credit card.
 All payments will be made in Australian Dollars.
 You will receive an emailed receipt of the entries you entered and the payment made.

 - Send your adequately packed and labelled entry(s) with a copy of your entry details (online entry receipt or hard copy entry form), oil analysis (classes 1 – 6) and payment receipt to: AIOA Head Steward, Trudie Michels, C/o 78 Queen Street, Norwood SA 5067 Australia.
 Entries must be received by Friday 4th September 2020.

 - The AOA recommends that you track your parcel to make sure it reaches the intended address on time.
 The AOA is not responsible for shipping or customs charges.